NFDI4Microbiota/nfdi4microbiota-knowledge-base/docs/_How-We-Operate/00-N4M-intro.md

 The General Assembly (GA) consists of the ten partner institutions, represented by their respective co-spokespersons named in the proposal
 (with voting rights), and of spokespersons of the participating institutions (without voting rights).
 It is the ultimate decision-making body of the consortium in regard to content and organization.
 The GA will monitor progress toward meeting the requirements of the TAs and measures.
-The GA will also ensure NFDI4Microbiota forges connections with other NFDI consortia, and will communicate with the NFDI committees and the national and international communities.
+The GA will also ensure NFDI4Microbiota forges connections with other NFDI consortia and will communicate with the NFDI committees and the national and international communities.
 ZB MED is responsible for all budget matters and financial decisions made by the GA and for any alterations made to the Consortium Agreement (CA) in the future.
 Finally, the GA is in charge of accepting/rejecting new partners and project proposals by participants, and of deciding on the premature completion or termination of the project.
 The GA members will communicate/meet at least once a year (the agenda must be made available 2 weeks beforehand) and report to the BoD on progress made within the TAs and measures they lead.